ShinyHunters

-ShinyHunters is a criminal black-hat hacker group that is believed to have formed in 2020 and is said to have been involved in numerous data breaches.
-The stolen information is often sold on the dark web.
+ShinyHunters is a black-hat criminal hacker and extortion group that is believed to have formed in 2020 and is said to have been involved in a massively significant amount of data breaches.
+The group often extorts the company they've hacked, if the company does not pay the ransom the stolen information is often sold or leaked on the dark web.